 6.1 Disruptions are when your case is not yet final (see Pre and Post Placement services above).
-When "custody" of the child has legally been granted to PAP and for whatever reason it is not working out, ICA has a step-by-step planthat really must be followed.
+When "custody" of the child has legally been granted to PAP and for whatever reason it is not working out, ICA has a step-byinfo@4achild.org www.instituteforchildrensaid.org A DBA of International Christian Adoptions HEADOUARTERS 41745 Rider Way #2 Temecula, CA 92590 step plan that really must be followed.
 In that plan there will be a list of things we ask your cooperation in so the transition for the child from your home to our "Bridge Home" (a temporary home for the child until ICA finds another family) is successful.
 That list will include a medical exam for the child, a psychological exam, evaluation by a teacher, school reports, et.
 Therapy will be offered to the child to help with grief and loss (and for you if wanted) and the transition.
 PAP is responsible for the care of the child, counseling, and medicals and psychological exams until an alternative placement is found.
 Returning the child to the foreign country is NOT an option.
 Fees that PAP have paid are non-transferable nor refundable.

-6.2 Disruption Plan to be Executed by ICA - Beginning Stages of Disruption (before child is moved):

-- ICA notifies Central Authority - Psychological Evaluation - Two (2) sessions per week of therapeutic and behavioral intervention for no less than six (6) months. - IEP from school system with a referral to the County Mental Health Dept. (In case family will later need residential care as opposed to an alternative adoptive family.) - Tutors assigned from school system. - Mentor assigned from agency to provide support and encouragement. - ICA begins to find a suitable "Bridge Home" for further assessment of the child.
+- 6.2 Disruption Plan to be Executed by ICA Beginning Stages of Disruption (before child is moved): - ICA notifies Central Authority - Psychological Evaluation - Two (2) sessions per week of therapeutic and behavioral intervention for no less than six (6) months. - IEP from school system with a referral to the County Mental Health Dept. (In case family will later need) residential care as opposed to an alternative adoptive family.) - Tutors assigned from school system. - Mentor assigned from agency to provide support and encouragement. - ICA begins to find a suitable "Bridge Home" for further assessment of the child.